shaunreichman/investment_tracker/docs/FRONTEND_DOCKER_DESIGN_SPEC.md

   - Perfect visual hierarchy

 **Design Principles**:
-- All components should consistently use the new design system
+- **Layout and UI components are fully themed** - All hardcoded colors have been migrated to the centralized theme system
-- Responsive behavior should maintain Docker's aesthetic across screen sizes
+- **Responsive behavior should maintain Docker's aesthetic** across screen sizes
-- Performance should be maintained or improved with new styling
+- **Performance should be maintained or improved** with new styling
-- Accessibility should be enhanced, not compromised, by design changes
+- **Accessibility should be enhanced, not compromised** by design changes
+- **Theme system provides consistent color management** across all components

 ### Phase 6: Enhanced Navigation Sidebar (Week 7-8) - STRETCH GOAL
 **Goal**: Implement Docker-style contextual navigation sidebar for seamless fund/company switching and improved layout